 Some people are obsessed with work.
 It defines them, gives them a structure.
 Without work, they’d sail away at the mercy of the waves and get lost at sea.

 But technology facilitates creativity.
-The accountant becomes a music producer at night or a photographer on the weekend.
-He or she identifies more as being an artist than a professional that crunches numbers.
-Their online persona is who they really want to be.
+The accountant becomes a music producer at night, a photographer, or YouTuber on the weekend.
+He or she identifies more as being an artist than a professional who crunches numbers.
+Their online persona seeks some greater truth beyond the work, more aligned with who they want to be.

-The pressure to blend work and life is the result of our obsession with the careerism in a twenty-four seven hyperconnected world.
+The pressure to blend work and life results from our obsession with careerism in a twenty-four-seven hyperconnected world.
 So what would we do with all that free time if we didn’t work?
-We'd probably just do stuff: read, hang out with friends and family, watch and play sports, and listen to music.
-It would look like a lot of a vacation.

 We’d just do stuff rather than getting stuck in a career.
 We’d read, hang out with friends and family, watch and play sports, and listen to music.
 It would be like all the activities we’ve immersed in during the extra free time of COVID lockdown, minus all the social distancing and depression.
 The future of work would look less like a vocation and more like an extended vacation.

 Will we be ok when the robots take over and the concept of labor fades away?
 Will making art suffice?
 We’re born off balance.
 It’s how we dance with the uncertain future that shapes who we are.